Siddik-1997/Quiz-Project-on-Java/README.md

 In summary, JSON files are used for a variety of purposes, including data exchange, configuration, data storage, web APIs, and data analysis.
 Its lightweight and easy-to-read format makes it a popular choice for exchanging data between different programs and platforms.

+## Technology used:
+- Intellij IDEA
+- Java

 ## Project Scenerio:

 **Create a quiz program that will take questions, option and answer from admin user and save it to the question bank.
 Then if any user want to give the quiz, random 5 questions will be shown to the user from the question bank.**